GuillermoFCampoamor/StringClasses/README.md

 better performance than String Buffer.
 When using mono thread programs, this method is ideal for the management of strings

-Strinc class is the worst of the three when performing operations.
+String class is the worst of the three when performing operations.
 If we want to expand a String ( String s += "blabla";), this operation will destroy the previous String and create it again concatenated with the new value.
 This causes high execution times when performing a high number of concatenations.

 In the snippset of code attached it is show the measurement times for the execution of a concatenation operations